-ENVIRONMENTAL FACTORS POTENTIALLY AFFECTED:

-The environmental factors checked below would be potentially affected by this project, involving at least one impact that is a "Potentially Significant Impact" as indicated by the checklist on the following pages.

-- Acsthetics Resources Biological Resources Geology /Soils Hydrology/Water Quality Noise Recreation Utilities / Service Systems

-- Agriculture & Forestry Cultural Resources Greenhouse Gas Emissions Land Use / Planning Population / Housing Transportation Wildfire

-- Air Quality

-Energy

-Hazards & Hazardous Materials

-Mineral Resources

-Public Services

-Tribal Cultural Resources

-Mandatory Findings of Significance

-DETERMINATION

-On the basis of this initial evaluation:

-I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.

-I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.

-I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.

-I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.

-I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.

-Ryan Standridge, Assistant Planner Inyo County Planning Department

-Date
+ENVIRONMENTAL FACTORS The environmental factors checked at least one impact that is a "Potential following pages."
+POTENTIALLY AFFECTED: below would be potentially affected bally Significant Impact" as indicated by this project, involving by the checklist on the ☐ Acsthetics Resources ☐ Biological Resources ☐ Geology /Soils ☐ Hydrology/Water Quality ☒ Noise ☐ Recreation ☐ Utilities / Service Systems Agriculture & Forestry Cultural Resources Greenhouse Gas Emissions Land Use / Planning Population / Housing Transportation Wildfire Air Quality Energy Hazards & Hazardous Materials Mineral Resources Public Services Tribal Cultural Resources Mandatory Findings of Significance DETERMINATION On the basis of this initial evaluation ı: ☐ I find that the proposed proje and a NEGATIVE DECLARATION ect COULD NOT have a significant e I will be prepared. ffect on the environment, I find that although the proporthere will not be a significant effect by or agreed to by the project proport prepared. used project could have a significant of this case because revisions in the patent.
+A MITIGATED NEGATIVE D roject have been made I find that the proposed proje ENVIRONMENTAL IMPACT REP et MAY have a significant effect on to ORT is required. the environment, and an I find that the proposed proje significant unless mitigated" impact adequately analyzed in an earlier document addressed by mitigation measures sheets.
+An ENVIRONMENTAL IMPortant remain to be addressed. sument pursuant to applicable legal si ses based on the earlier analysis as de effect 1) has been tandards, and 2) has escribed on attached I find that although the propo because all potentially significant eff NEGATIVE DECLARATION pursu mitigated pursuant to that earlier EIR mitigation measures that are imposed tant to applicable standards, and (b) it for NEGATIVE DECLARATION, i ely in an earlier EIR or nave been avoided or neluding revisions or Pyn Ky Studida Ryan Standridge, Assistant Planner Inyo County Planning Department Date